REHERC/CustomCampaign/README.md

 # Example campaigns
 > You can find example campaign [here](https://drive.google.com/drive/folders/1jT8SzfCGSIh3ttxVWv0EVETN_ZhUeD7W?usp=sharing) to get an idea of how the editor works (use the import button)

+# Documentation
+> The wiki is currently outdated, a new version will be written once the editor is completely done